Chalconatronite

 Hydrothermal environments

-Chalconatronite is a rare secondary copper mineral; it can crystallise on the surface of archaeological copper objects (artefacts) which have been treated with an aqueous Na2CO3 solution in order to stabilise them (Mindat).
+Chalconatronite can crystallise on the surface of archaeological copper objects (artefacts) which have been treated with an aqueous Na2CO3 solution in order to stabilise them (Mindat).

 Localities

 The type locality is Egypt.
-Chalconatronite has been found as a fine-grained, greenish-blue crust, originally found as an alteration of bronze artefacts.
+Chalconatronite was originally found as a fine-grained, greenish blue crust, as an alteration of bronze (an alloy primarily of copper with subsidiary tin) artifacts.
 Associated minerals include atacamite and cuprite (Mindat).

 Back to Minerals